dariovargaos/cadenas-assignment/README.md

-# Sphere Shop
+# Shop Sphere
-Welcome to Sphere Shop!
+Welcome to Shop Sphere!
 This repository contains code for simple web application showing products.

 ## What can you do?